Main Content

 When you generate code using Embedded Coder®, Simulink.VariantVariable objects that are part of the same variant parameter bank appear in a structure.
 This structure is named according to the Name property of the parameter bank object.
 The code contains an array of this structure type and groups the choice values from the variant parameters based on the variant conditions specified for the parameter bank.
 Each set of values becomes an element of the structure array.
 The code uses a pointer variable to access the active set of values from the structure array.
 The code initializes this pointer based on variant conditions in the model_initialize function.

-Variant parameter bank switching using a pointer variable avoids copying the choice values into the main program memory and improves the efficiency and readability of the generated code.
-Additionally, you can set code generation properties for the variant parameter bank, which allows you to customize code placement and specify the memory section to place the parameter values in the compiled code.
+Variant parameter bank switching using a pointer variable avoids copying the parameter values into the main program memory and improves the efficiency and readability of the generated code.
+Additionally, you can set code generation properties for the variant parameter bank.
+You can specify separate memory sections, header, and definition files to place the structure array and pointer in the generated code.
+You can also specify a type qualifier that is applied to the declaration and definition of the array and pointer variables in the code.
+See Simulink.VariantBankCoderInfo.

 For information on code generation with variant parameter banks, see Extended Capabilities.